San Francisco, Quezon: Establishment as a municipality

 In 1936, a group of eight men, led by Andres Castillejo, formed the Dakilang Mithi Association with the goal of separating Bondo from Mulanay to become an independent municipality.
 After the 1937 elections, Bondo natives gained control of the Mulanay Municipal Council and passed a resolution supporting Bondo's independence.

 On April 16, 1938, Don Venancio Queblar, along with councilor Jose Allarey and Dakilang Mithi secretary Miguel Gutierez, invited President Manuel L. Quezon to visit barrio Bondo.
 Quezon accepted the invitation and, on April 27, 1938, declared Bondo an independent municipality on April 30, 1938, through Executive Order No. 152.
 The establishment took effect on July 1, 1938, with Queblar appointed as the first mayor.
 The town originally consisted of barrios Bondo, Cawayan, Inabuan, Ilayang Tayuman, Ibabang Tayuman, Kasay, Mañongon, Pagsangahan, and Silongin, with Bondo as the seat of municipal government.

 Renaming

 By virtue of the first municipal resolution, Bondo was to be renamed to Aurora, in honor of First Lady Aurora Quezon, the wife of President Quezon.
 On May 11, 1940, the town was renamed to Aurora by virtue of Commonwealth Act No. 527.

-Later, the Aurora Municipal Council sponsored Resolution No. 2, series of 1962, seeking to the change of name to San Francisco, in honor of the patron saint Francis of Assisi.
+Later, the Aurora Municipal Council sponsored Resolution No. 2, series of 1962, seeking to change the town's name to San Francisco, in honor of the patron saint Francis of Assisi.
 The resolution was eventually sponsored by Quezon 2nd district Representative Eladio Caliwara, and on June 17, 1967, Republic Act No. 4977 was enacted to finally rename Aurora to San Francisco.
-The renaming finally distinguished it from Maria Aurora, a municipality in Quezon established in 1949, before the creation of Aurora province, where Maria Aurora is now located.
+The renaming finally distinguished it from Maria Aurora, also a municipality in Quezon at that time, before becoming part of Aurora province in 1979.